Cloning systems and action operads: Cloning systems

 Together, the three families of maps defined above endow the collection of all braid groups $\Br_{\bullet}=\{\Br_n\}_{n\ge 1}$ with the cloning system structure $\Br=(\Br_{\bullet},\iota,\kappa,\pi)$, see \cite{WZ} for a proof.

 Moreover, in analogy with the maps $\iota_n$, we can also define inclusion maps $\zeta_n\colon \Br_n\to\Br_{n+1}$ that informally correspond to ``adding one strand on the left''.
-Equipped with these maps, one readily checks that $\Br=(\Br_{\bullet},\iota,\zeta,\kappa,\pi)$ is a bilateral cloning system.
+Equipped with these maps, one readily checks that $\Br=(\Br_{\bullet},\iota,\zeta,\kappa,\pi)$ is a restricted bilateral cloning system.
+Moreover, it is an operadic cloning system.
 For illustrative purposes, Figures \ref{fig:AxiomVI} to \ref{fig:AxiomXI} depict particular instances of some of the conditions of the bilateral cloning system structure of $\Br_{\bullet}$. \end{examp}